lauragagliano/game-off-2013/README.md

 [#Git Hub Game Off 2013
 ## The Game

-You play as a pigment that's lost its color and must absorb the power from colors in the world in order to be restored to true vibrant form.
-You race through a forever-scrolling obstacle course of colors, and you change between colors in order to pass safely.
-For example, if you are blue you can pass through blue, but you collide with all other colors.
+You play as Pigment, a black and white pixel on a quest to become a color pixel by collecting color diodes.
+You race through a forever-scrolling grayscale obstacle course, changing between the RGB colors you collect to survive.
+For example, changing to a blue pixel will allow you to slow down time and move with better reflexes.
 Traverse as much of the world as possible, while absorbing as much color as you can.
-Use absorbed colors to purchase upgrades in order to restore Pigment back to his full form.
+Use absorbed colors to purchase upgrades in order to help Pigment achieve his colorful form.

 ## Tools